minnesotanlp/reward-system/README.md

 > [The Second Workshop on Intelligent and Interactive Writing Assistants (In2writing)](https://in2writing.glitch.me/) <br>
 > [Demo](https://minnesotanlp.github.io/REWARD_demo/)

+### Future Development
+This repository will no longer have any new commits.
+For all future updates of Chrome extension and server application, please checkout this repository link: [https://github.com/minnesotanlp/scholawrite](https://github.com/minnesotanlp/scholawrite)

 ### Requirements
 You will need to install flask==2.1.3, werkzeug==2.1.2, and flask-restx.
 Installing flask may automatically install a newer version of werkzeug.
 Werkzeug can be downgraded by running `pip install werkzeug==2.1.2`.